 BioBase is a powerful data collection tool for aquatic environments.
 To get the best results with BioBase – EcoSound, it is important to use proper data collection and management procedures.
 This post contains links to the resources that will help you get started with BioBase and get you on your way to collecting quality data.

-Our quality control team reviews every uploaded trip and looks for glaring issues with the trip like evidence of a slanted transducer, signal loss, poor signal quality.
+Our quality control team reviews every uploaded trip and looks for glaring issues with the trip like evidence of a slanted transducer, signal loss, and poor signal quality.
 They may email you if they notice any significant issues with your trip, and suggest ways to fix the issue or ways to improve data quality before logging again.
-The quality control process may cause data edits and offsets to be lost and can impact merges.
+The quality control process may cause data edits and offsets to be lost on “trips” (or individual files) and can impact merges (“merges” > 1 trip).
 Please allow one business day for quality control before applying these changes to your trips, or check the quality control review status by viewing a trip’s report.
-If there is a quality control reviewer’s name on the report, the trip has been reviewed.
+If there is a quality control section in the report’s header, then trip has been reviewed (note, the quality control team does not generally review merges).
 You can also see any comments that were not emailed to you on the report.
 We recommend that you opt into processing alerts in My Account so you are always alerted of processing status and any quality control issues with your trips or merges

-Our YouTube channel has many helpful videos, including data editing tutorials.
+Our YouTube channel has many helpful videos, including field demos and data editing tutorials.

-The EcoSound Support and Resources page has links to the EcoSound Full Operator’s Guide as well as several tutorials, including guides for using EcoSound data in QGIS.
+The EcoSound Support and Resources page has links to the EcoSound Full Operator’s Guide including a slick online manual with full keyword search functionality.
+There are several tutorials, including guides for using EcoSound data in QGIS.
 The EcoSound Quick Start Guide shows recommended settings to use on your Lowrance or Simrad while logging sonar.
 Please follow this quick start guide carefully.

 If you ever need any assistance, contact the BioBase support team at firstname.lastname@example.org